 “Being Completely involved in an activity for its own sake.”- Mihaly Csikszentmihalyi

-The 17 flow triggers are ways of driving our attention into the now, or as researchers call it, ‘THE DEEP NOW’.
-This “Deep Now” is a state of present heightened focus, that has been known as the Zone, the Pocket.
-And what is becoming more commonly known and what I personally refer to it as “The Flow State”.
-Why?, because when you’re in IT, that’s the best word to describe the sense.
+The 17 flow state triggers that I'm going to explain today are ways of driving our attention into the now, or as researchers call it, ‘THE DEEP NOW’.
+This “Deep Now” is a state of present heightened focus, that has been known as the Zone, as others call it the Pocket.
+And it is becoming more commonly known as “The Flow State” which I prefer calling it.
+Why?, because when you’re in IT, that’s the best word to describe the sensation.

-The following 17 flow triggers comes from research undertaken by the Flow Genome Project lead by Steven Kotler and Jamie Wheal.
+The following 17 flow state triggers come from research undertaken by the Flow Genome Project lead by Steven Kotler and Jamie Wheal.
 There are 4 groups of Flow Trigger: (4) Psychological; (3) Environmental; (9) Social and; (1) Creative.

-These are internal strategies that draw attention into the NOW, and keep you there.
+These are internal strategies that draw attention to the NOW and keep you there.

-- Intensely Focused Attention – One of the primary purposes of flow state is to help you focus on a particular task, however, to hack into the flow state in the first place, you must be in a position that allows you to strongly focus your attention to your goals.
-This also means, multi-tasking is out.
-Flow demands singular and solitude action.
+- Intensely Focused Attention – One of the primary purposes of the flow state is to help you focus on a particular task, however, to hack into the flow state in the first place, you must be in a position that allows you to strongly focus your attention on your goals.
+This also means multi-tasking is out.
+Flow demands singular and solitary action.

 - Clear Goals – When you have clear goals, your mind doesn’t have to wonder what to do next.
 You know what you’re doing and why you’re doing it.
 Also, don’t focus on the finish line, focus on running the race, the NOW, the present moment.
 Many are getting distracted by their past, future, or self.
 Focus on the clarity of your goals.
 It gives you certainty.

-- Immediate Feedback – This trigger is a partner of clear goals.
-Clear goals tells us what we’re doing, immediate feedback tells us how to do it better.
-If we know how to improve performance in real time, the mind doesn’t go off in search of clues for betterment.
+- Immediate Feedback – This trigger is a partner with clear goals.
+Clear goals tell us what we’re doing, immediate feedback tells us how to do it better.
+If we know how to improve performance in real-time, the mind doesn’t go off in search of clues for betterment.

 These flow triggers are all external.
 Triggers that surround you physically, and drive you deeper into the zone.

 - High Consequences – If your neck is on the line then you are driven into the zone.
-An athlete, big wave surfer for example, may need to drop into a 50 foot wave to pull this trigger.
+An athlete, a big wave surfer, for example, may need to drop into a 50-foot wave to pull this trigger.
 But the shy guys may only need to cross the room and speak to an attractive woman to pull this trigger.
-This doesn’t always mean physical danger, this can also be emotional, mental and social risk.
+This doesn’t always mean physical danger, this can also be an emotional, mental and social risk.
 You must be willing to take risks.
 It’s that sense of adventure and potential for failure that will drive you.

-We have been focusing on triggers that affect and individual, external and internal.
-Now we will examine the triggers that a group might use in order to get into the zone as a group, or GROUP FLOW.
+We have been focusing on triggers that affect an individual, external and internal.
+Now we will examine the triggers that a group might use to get into the zone as a group or GROUP FLOW.

 - Good Communication – A group flow needs constant communication.
-Conversation must flow forward.
-Listen closely on what being said, accept it, and build upon it.
+The conversation must flow forward.
+Listen closely to what is being said, accept it, and build upon it.
 Nothing blocks flow more than ignoring or negating a group member.

-- Familiarity – A sports team may compose of a group with different languages, cultures and belief but everyone needs to be familiar with each other.
-Everyone needs to share a common language, a shared knowledge base and communication style based on unspoken understandings.
-There must be unity, in thoughts and in action.
-Everyone must be on the same page, and, when novel insights arise, momentum is not lost due to the need for lengthy explanation.
+- Familiarity – A sports team may compose of a group with different languages, cultures, and beliefs but everyone needs to be familiar with each other.
+Everyone needs to share a common language, a shared knowledge base, and a communication style based on unspoken understandings.
+There must be unity, in thoughts and action.
+Everyone must be on the same page, and, when novel insights arise, momentum is not lost due to the need for a lengthy explanation.